 At the top of an HTML document, you can add these tags into the website code to describe your page.
 (You don’t see this information in the browser.)
 This information will help search engines better understand what your website is about.
 This information displays on the search engine result pages (SERPS).

 When you do a search in Google, the search results page will show your meta title and description.
 Here is an example of how Google uses your website meta tags in the search results page.

 Besides helping Google understand what your site is about, you also help the user understand so they will hopefully click on your link.
-Writing clear and descriptive meta title and meta descriptions is very important to for both search engines and potential users.
+Writing clear and descriptive meta titles and meta descriptions are important for both search engines and potential users.
 This is your only opportunity to make an impression on the user, so put some thought into your titles and descriptions to entice a user to click on your link.

 What about meta keywords?

 You may notice I have not mentioned meta keywords.
 Google does not use meta keywords anymore when analyzing a web page to determine how it will rank.
 In the early days of the Internet, they were used, but have been exploited so badly that they are now disregarded.
 Some SEO experts say you shouldn’t use them anymore, (like the founder of Yoast WordPress SEO plugin).
 I still do.
 Not in the context of using them to try to get better SEO rankings, but in terms of meta data and describing my page.
 I simple include 2 -3 prominent keywords that describe the page.
 Maybe using synonyms variations or a common typo.

 Many clients I work with want me to “put keywords in the page” with the meta keyword tag.
 SEO simple does not work like this.
 Writing useful and well written content for your page that uses keywords you want to target in the meta tags, page headings, page content and file names (of the page and images) are the right way to “put keywords in the page”.

 Meta Tags are added to your web page HTML